 Derivative financial instruments are recognized as of the trade date.
 They are always measured at fair value, irrespective of the purpose or intention for which they were concluded.
 Positive market values are recognized as receivables and negative market values as liabilities.

-Changes in the market value of financial instruments used to limit the risk of lower future cash inflows or higher cash outflows from assets and liabilities recognized in the statement of financial position (cash flow hedges) are recognized under other equity items and taking account of any related tax effects, provided the efficiency of those instruments is adequate and documented.
+Changes in the market value of financial instruments used to limit the risk of lower future cash inflows or higher cash outflows from assets and liabilities recognized in the statement of financial position (cash flow hedges) are recognized under other equity items, also taking account of any related tax effects, provided the efficiency of those instruments is adequate and documented.
 The profit contribution of the hedging instrument is not released to the statement of income until the hedged item is realized.
 If such a derivative is sold or the hedging relationship is discontinued, the change in its value continues to be reported under other equity items until the underlying transaction occurs.
 Steps taken to hedge the risk of changes in the market values of recognized assets or liabilities, or to hedge unrecognized fixed contractual obligations, lead to fair value hedges.
 Changes in fair values are recorded for both the hedged underlying transaction and the derivative financial instruments used for hedging, and are presented in the statement of income.
 At the moment, WACKER does not hedge any net investments in foreign operations.